home-assistant/hassbian-scripts/docs/python.md

 ## Description
 This script will upgrade Python to the latest stable version.
 It will also create a new virtual environment to be used for Home Assistant.
+_This upgrade takes loong time to finish._

 ## Upgrade
 ```